CodingBobby/codingbobby.github.io/about.md

 ![github stats](https://github-readme-stats.vercel.app/api?username=CodingBobby&hide=contribs&show_icons=true&hide_border=true&title_color=000)

-If you want to get in touch with me, you can find me on [Twitter](https://twitter.com/BobbyCoding) or write me an [email](mailto:contact@codingbobby.xyz).
+If you want to get in touch with me, you can't find me on Twitter anymore but write me an [email](mailto:codingbobby@posteo.org).
 Comments on blog posts are also welcome if you would like to share your thoughts with other readers.

 You can find a list of the hardware and software I regularly use [here](../uses).